savala/tilAndroid/buttonsAndToast/README.md

 ```

 ## Manipulate the button
-Now let's have handle the button actions!
+Now let's handle the button actions!
 Go to MainActivity.java.

 Outside of onCreate() declare the button